pluralsight/guides/draft/python/build-a-simple-file-storage-service-using-vuejs-flask-and-rethinkdb/article.md

         return pbkdf2_sha256.verify(password, _hash)
 ```

 A couple of things to take note of in the `validate()` method.
 Firstly, the `filter()` function was used here on the table object.
 This command takes in a dictionary that is used to search through the table.
 This function in some cases can also take a predicate.
-This predicate can be a lamda function and will be used similarly to what is done with the python `filter` function.
+This predicate can be a lamda function and will be used similarly to what is done with the python `filter` function or any other function that takes a function as an argument.
 The function returns a cursor that can be used to access all the documents that are returned by the query.
 The cursor is iterable and as such we can iterate the cursor object using the `for...in` loop.
+In this case, we have chosen to convert the iterable object to a list using the Python list function.

-There's a bit of logic that went on here.
-We use `idx` to track when there are no objects in the cursor.
-If this is the case, `idx` remains at 0.
-If this happens, we know that the e-mail address does not exist in our database.
-As you can see, we throw the respective error.
+As you would expect, we basically do two things here.
+We want to know if the email address exists at all and then if the password is correct.
+For the first part, we basically count the collection.
+If this is empty, we raise an error.
+For the second part, we call the `verify_password()` function to compare the password supplied with the hash in the database.
+We raise an exception if these don't match.

 Another important thing to notice here is how we have used the `jwt.encode()` method to create a JWT token and return it to the controller.
 This method is fairly straightforward and you can see the documentation [here](https://github.com/mpdavis/python-jose).